rsbivand/ectqg19-workshop/sources/s3b_notes.md

 ## Spatial Lag

-Product of a spatial weights matrix W and a given variably Y
+Product of a spatial weights matrix W and a given variable Y

 $$
 Y_{sl} = WY